bbannier/spicy-course/src/basic_types_exercises.md

    print *it;
    ```

-1. Can you dereference a collections `end` iterator?
+1. Can you dereference a collection's `end` iterator?